 Today, wildlife are more often victims of diseases that are emerging due to human activities and changing landscapes.
 In these cases prevention and management are often necessary to protect and sustain healthy wildlife populations.
 Wildlife and ecosystem health are key components of the "One Health" concept, which recognizes that the health of humans, animals and the environment are interconnected.
 A holistic, One Health approach is needed to understand, protect, and promote the health of all species.

 Wildlife populations are affected by diseases of all types, every day.
 However, some diseases are of particular concern within units of the National Park System and are the focus of active monitoring, management and research.
 Some examples include: bat white-nose syndrome, rabies, plague, tularemia, bighorn sheep pneumonia complex, chronic wasting disease, bovine brucellosis, epizootic hemorrhagic disease, amphibian chytridiomycosis, avian botulism, and West Nile virus.
 The threat of introduction of diseases not currently in the United States, such as foot-and-mouth disease, are also of concern.
+Contact Wildlife Health staff.

-Explore more topics from the branch below.
+Explore more wildlife health topics below.

 NPS Institutional Animal Care and Use